Thioketene: Synthesis

+Some thioketenes are produced as transient species upon pyrolysis of 1,2,3-thiadiazoles.
+Elimination from α-chloroalkenyl thiolates RR'C=C(Cl)S- also yields thioketenes.
+These intermediates are believed to be responsible for the cytotoxicity and mutagenicity of trichloroethylene, as well as certain other polyhalogenated alkenes, with toxication occurring via conjugation with glutathione.

 Isolable thioketenes

 Thioketenes can be stabilized by either steric protection or by electronic effects.
-Thus, di-tert-butylthioketene is easily isolated and air-stable.
+Thus, di-tert-butyl thioketene is easily isolated and air-stable.
 Several examples have been characterized by X-ray crystallography.
 The C=S distance is 157 pm and the C=C distance is 124 pm, both bonds being suitable for the C=C=S assignment.
-The violet color characteristic of thioketenes indicates the small HOMO-LUMO gap.
-These compound are prepared by treatment of the acid chloride with phosphorus pentasulfide as described by the following idealized equation:
+The violet color characteristic of thioketenes indicates the small HOMO–LUMO gap.